tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 ```

 `use_replacement_character` is an error handler type that can be used with
 `utf_iterator`.
-It accepts a `const char *` error message, and returns the
+It accepts a `string_view` error message, and returns the
 replacement character.
 The user can subtitute their own type here, which may
 throw, abort, log, etc.

 `utf_iterator` is an iterator that transcodes from UTF-N to UTF-M, where N and
 M are each one of 8, 16, or 32.
-Note that N can equal M.  UTF-N to UTF-N
+N may equal M.  UTF-N to UTF-N operation
-operation can be used to ensure correct encoding without changing format.
+invokes the error handler as appropriate, but does not change format.
 `utf_iterator` does its work by adapting an underlying range of code units.
 Each code point `c` to be transcoded is decoded from `FromFormat` in the
 underlying range.  `c` is then encoded to `ToFormat` into an internal buffer.
 If ill-formed UTF is encountered during the decoding step, `c` is whatever
-`ErrorHandler{}("")` returns; using the default error handler, this is
+invoking the error handler returns; using the default error handler, this is
 `replacement_character`.

 `utf_iterator` maintains certain invariants; the invariants differ based on